rain2fog/aoeirar/README.md

 Aliiyun including : ECS

 # how to use it
-add the script in bin in your crontab
+Add the scripts in bin to your crontab